hananebarrah/Machine-Learning-Algorithms/README.md

   ![eq1](http://latex.codecogs.com/gif.latex?Y%20%3D%20m%5Ccdot%20X%20&plus;%20b)

 ## 2. K-means Clustering  algorithm
-k-means in a hard clustering algorithm that consists of grouping data into the most homogeneous groups.
+k-means is (unsupervised algorithm) a hard clustering algorithm that consists of grouping data into the most homogeneous groups.
 It is based on the classical theory of sets to creates homogeneous groups.
 Actually, during the clustering process each datum is assigned to one and only one cluster (the cluster of the nearest center).

 It takes as input a set of data ![eq2](http://latex.codecogs.com/gif.latex?D%20%3D%20%5Cleft%20%5C%7B%20X_%7Bj%7D%20%5Cin%20%5Cmathbb%7BR%7D%5E%7Bn%7D%20%5Cright%20%5C%7D_%7Bj%20%3D%201%2C%20...%2C%20N%7D) (n in the number of features and N in number of observations), the number of clusters k and creates iteratively k clusters.